PremKumar135/PremKumar/README.md

 * The task here is to predict the gender of the user and predicting the age of the user the verification during the KYC process.
 * Collected dataset from various resources for both the application and received from client as well.
 * Implemented different techniques to counter the imbalanced dataset as the data was imbalanced.
-* Used multi-threading techniques to run both the model since one model doesn't depend on other.
-* Deployed in the production on-prem devices in the bank.
+* Used multi-threading techniques to run both the model and deployed the model in the production on-prem devices in the bank.

 ### **Project 8: Stencil Number Extraction**
 ---